 Seasons: The Calendar Rummy Game uses this as its who goes first rule.
-It’s an apt rule for a game which is based on rummy but where each payer has a card deck with a seasonal theme.
-The first players to 365 points (or 366 during a leap year) wins.
+It’s an apt rule for a game that is based on rummy but where each payer has a card deck with a seasonal theme.
+The first player to 365 points (or 366 during a leap year) wins.

-110. Who can laugh the most like coyote?
+110. Who can laugh the most like a coyote?

 111. Who has the biggest shoes?